Getting Started with CheriBSD 24.05

 Alpha ZFS support

-The 23.11 release includes Alpha support for the ZFS file system.
-It is lightly tested, but works without known issues with a hybrid kernel.
-With the pure capability kernel, filesystems can be created and used, but it must not be the root file system as it currently hangs on boot.
+The 24.05 release includes Alpha support for the ZFS file system.
+It is lightly tested, but works without known issues.

 Reporting bugs